ObjReponse/sqbinding/README.md

 Now you can call **func() from Squirrel.**

 Often, when binding, the C++ API comes across, which contains many overloaded functions.
 This is exactly the trouble I'm facing.
-But unfortunately, SQBinding solves this simply.
+SQBinding solves this simply.

 ```cpp
 int test(int i) { return i; }